ashrafakib02/task_management_api/README.md

 Completed core backend features including authentication, task CRUD, pagination, filtering, search, Swagger docs, and CI pipeline.

+## Demo

+This project is designed to be deployed as a live backend API with Swagger documentation for interactive testing.

 ## ⚙️ Getting Started

 ### 1. Clone Repo